aharita/engineer-to-leader/docs/junior-to-senior/module-5/index.md

 * **The Cliffhanger:**
   * *Junior:* "Hey, are you there?"
 (Waits 10 mins).
 "Can I ask a question?"
 (Waits 5 mins).
 "I broke the build."
-  * *Senior:* (Has now lost 15 minutes of flow state).
+  * *Senior:* (Has now lost 15 minutes of flow state and wants to scream).
 "Just say you broke the build so I can fix it."
 * **The "Urgent" DM:**
   * *Junior:* DMs 4 people the same question to see who answers first.
   * *Senior:* "Don't broadcast.
 Post it in the public team channel.
 That way, when one person answers, everyone else sees it and doesn't waste time researching the same thing."